 Area for Development Owner Progress 2.
 Developing the governance and internal control processes for services that are delivered as part of the Enable Collaboration.
-Managing Director Enable NY Director the decisions of the Joint Change Board.
-3. Monitoring the potential implications for governance and service delivery following the decision of the Commissioner not to stand for reelection.
+Managing Director Enable NYconsideration of how emerging initiatives align to the decisions of the Joint Change Board.Central to the progress of our enableNY collaboration has been the amplification of the objective set out in the PFCC's business case.
+An enableNY vision and supporting values (Collaborative, Out-come focused, Ambitious, Compassionate and Agile) have been developed, communicated and used as touch stones as the 3.
+Monitoring the potential implications for governance and service delivery following the decision of the Commissioner not to stand for reelection.
 Interim Chief Executive and Monitoring Officer National guidance informed the local approach in preparing for the election.
 All information and material relevant to the election was made available.
 Potential implications for governance and service delivery were considered as a matter of routine.
 4. Embedding the Programme Management Office (PMO) function within the Business Design and Assurance team to increase the focus on improving business benefits identification and delivery.
 Head of Business Design and Assurance A new role of Benefits Manager has been created within the PMO function and a successful candidate appointed during 2020/2021.
 A benefits management framework and supporting guidance material has been developed and implemented.
 The framework and guidance clearly set out how benefits are defined and the circumstances in which the benefits management approach is relevant.
 The roles with responsibility and accountability for managing benefits are set out and it is recognised that learning from our experience will shape the next iterations of the framework and guidance.
 As a result we will be able to demonstrate benefit realisation (or otherwise) as a means of measuring the return on investment.